 - Cloud PHR Pro

 Cloud PHR Pro is the paid version of Cloud PHR.
 You may or may not need the paid version; we just like what this mobile application does for you.
 There are a lot of mobile PHR apps being promoted; we like this one best.
 The Pro version gives you the option of caching your data, allowing you browse your health record in a doctor’s office without Wi-Fi or cellular service.
 The user interface is also improved, with faster load times and a more readable display of health information.
 Profiles can be assigned pictures, allowing you to manage your family’s health information in a more natural way.
-Whether you use the free or paid version, this mobile app brings information where you need it.
+Whether you use the free or paid , this mobile app brings information where you need it.
+Contact us to get the best cloud storage in Houston, TX.

 This EHR takes a somewhat different approach.
 Their system is designed to collect information that can be used in an emergency or in a doctor’s office.
 The scope of information is much greater.
 You are able to upload documents such as your will or trust, passport, driver’s license, birth certificate, transcripts, homeowners, automobile and life insurance policies, real estate closing documents, and more.
 You are issued a card that gives EMS or other helpers the ability to access your data.